Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 Hate it?
 Uninstall it:

 ```
-(deck@steamdeck ~)$ /nix/harmonic uninstall
+(deck@steamdeck ~)$ /nix/nix-installer uninstall
 ```

-Our prototype has the working name of `harmonic`.
+Our prototype has the working name of `nix-installer`.
 It supports different installation 'planners' (such as the `steam-deck`), can be used as a Rust library, has fine grained logging, and can uninstall a Nix it installed.

 It has no runtime dependencies (though it will try to `sudo` itself if you forget) or build time dependencies (other than Rust/C compilers) and should build trivially inside or outside Nix for x86_64 and aarch64, Linux (`glibc` or `musl` based) and Mac.

 We are currently distributing fully reproducible and hermetic `nix` based **experimental** builds for all supported platforms.
 The installer is Open Source (LGPL) and written in entirely in Rust.
 (Nix is still not in Rust -- sorry!)

-You are welcome to explore the code [here](https://github.com/DeterminateSystems/harmonic).
+You are welcome to explore the code [here](https://github.com/DeterminateSystems/nix-installer).
 Don't worry, we're very excited to talk about it at length in a future article.
 Stay tuned for more!

-> We've been working with other installer working group contributors like (alphabetical) [Cole](https://github.com/colemickens), [Michael](https://github.com/mkenigs), [Solène](https://dataswamp.org/~solene/index.html), [Théophane](https://github.com/thufschmitt), [Travis](https://t-ravis.com/), and others to build `harmonic` and better understand what a next-generation Nix installer would look like, thank you so much for all your help, hard work, and advice.
+> We've been working with other installer working group contributors like (alphabetical) [Cole](https://github.com/colemickens), [Michael](https://github.com/mkenigs), [Solène](https://dataswamp.org/~solene/index.html), [Théophane](https://github.com/thufschmitt), [Travis](https://t-ravis.com/), and others to build `nix-installer` and better understand what a next-generation Nix installer would look like, thank you so much for all your help, hard work, and advice.

 # Conclusion